Structural Text Segmentation of Legal Documents: Related Work

-All mentioned methods are unsupervised learning approaches and small annotated datasets are only used for evaluation, hence, not directly comparable to our approach.
+All mentioned methods are unsupervised learning approaches, and small annotated datasets are only used for evaluation and, hence, are not directly comparable to our approach.
 Instead, we focus on supervised learning of topics and introduce a new dataset with $43{,}056$ automatically labeled documents.

-Comparable supervised approaches are from Koshorek et al.~\cite{DBLP:conf/naacl/KoshorekCMRB18}, Li et al.~\cite{DBLP:conf/ijcai/LiSJ18} and Glavas et al.~\cite{DBLP:journals/corr/abs-2001-00891}.
-Koshorek et al.~propose a hierarchical LSTM architecture for learning sentence representation and dependency which they train on a dataset of cleaned Wikipedia articles, called Wiki-$727$k.
-Li et al.~introduce a model called \emph{SegBot}, which can handle varying levels of granularity.
-Their approach builds on a bidirectional RNN with pointer mechanisms, which improves labeling efficiency in the absence of large training corpora.
-Glavas et al.~introduce Coherence-Aware Text Segmentation, which encodes a sentence sequence using two hierarchically connected Transformer networks.
-While similarly using a Transformer-based network architecture, they fail to make use of pre-trained language models, making training more costly compared to our setup.
-These models are closest in terms of problem formulation, however, there are no trained models for paragraph segmentation available.
-Finally, Zhang et al.~\cite{DBLP:conf/sigir/ZhangGFLC19} extend text segmentation by outline generation and trained an end-to-end LSTM-model identifying sections and generating corresponding headings for Wikipedia documents.
+The only two comparable supervised approaches are from Koshorek et al.~\cite{DBLP:conf/naacl/KoshorekCMRB18} and Glavas et al.~\cite{DBLP:journals/corr/abs-2001-00891}.
+Koshorek et al.~\cite{DBLP:conf/naacl/KoshorekCMRB18} propose a hierarchical LSTM architecture for learning sentence representation and their dependencies.
+They train their hierarchical model on a dataset of cleaned Wikipedia articles, called Wiki-$727$k.
+Glavas et al.~\cite{DBLP:journals/corr/abs-2001-00891} introduce Coherence-Aware Text Segmentation, which encodes a sentence sequence using two hierarchically connected transformer networks.
+The two latter models are closest to our work in terms of data size and problem formulation.
+However, they rely solely on per sentence predictions, which is incomparable to our paragraph-based method.
+The model by Glavas et al.~is similar to our approach in that it is based on a transformer architecture, yet, they do not take advantage of transfer learning from pre-trained language models and learn all the features from scratch.
+Finally, Zhang et al.~\cite{DBLP:conf/sigir/ZhangGFLC19} extend text segmentation by outline generation and trained an end-to-end LSTM-model for identifying sections and generating corresponding headings for Wikipedia documents.